sam-w-yellin/volatile-int-blog/content/posts/dependency-inversion-c.md

 draft: false
 tags: ["C","architecture","embedded", "dependency", "inversion"]
 ---
 The core value proposition of software is flexibility—but in embedded systems, we often lose that advantage.
 Codebases become tightly coupled to a specific hardware revision, making even small platform changes expensive and risky.
-As hardware configurations grow linearly, software complexity grows exponentially.
+As hardware complexity grows linearly, software complexity grows exponentially.
 Costs rise.
 Schedules slip.
-Eventually the organization becomes resistant to improving its own product because the software architecture can’t absorb change.
+Eventually organizations become resistant to improving their own products because the software architecture can’t absorb change.

 This risk is avoidable.
 By intentionally separating the high-level business rules from low-level hardware details, we regain the flexibility software is supposed to provide.
 One of the most effective techniques for achieving this separation is [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
-It allows embedded systems to adapt quickly and cheaply to new hardware iterations without rewriting core logic.
+In short, lower-level components implement an interface defined at a higher level.
+Control still flows from high to low abstraction layers, but the *dependencies* flow upward.
+High-level code is unaware of how the interface is concretely implemented.
+In an embedded context, this paradigm allows the software architecture to adapt quickly and cheaply to new hardware iterations without rewriting core logic.

+Languages with full runtime polymorphism natively support this paradigm.
+They can define abstract base classes from which concrete implementations are derived, and the components depending on these interfaces can depend only on the base class type.
+C does not have such an elegant built-in solution for inverting dependencies.
+There is no virtual function table or class hierarchy.
+But a vtable is just a struct of function pointers - something C expresses naturally.
+So in C, we provide our own layer of indirection using structs of function pointers.

 In this post, we explore dependency inversion in C through a concrete, practical example: designing a flexible logging interface.